getFrontend/web-motion-design/README.md

 You see, **transitions** have a **fixed direction**, meaning they go one way.

 Animations can go **forward, in reverse** and they can even **alternate** between the two.

+### Play State

+An animation can be **paused**.
+Transitions cannot.
+Once a transition starts, it runs to the end.
+But an animation can be paused or resumed at any point.